argoproj/argo-events/api/sensor.md

 <p>

-File minio is minio stored in a file
+File artifact is artifact stored in a file

 </p>